BobDotCom/AoC2020/README.md

 # Advent of Code Solutions
 These are the solutions I came up with for AoC 2020.
 Feel free to comment if you found a better way to do them.
+Will be updated frequently until Dec.
+25, 2020.
 ## Warning
 This contains solutions to AoC 2020, if you do not wish to see them, close this window now.
 ## How to use